Skip to main content

 Less standardized, with variable lot sizes and broker-dependent execution

-• Futures trading offers greater price transparency, standardized contracts, and built-in risk control, making it ideal for traders who prefer structured markets.
+• Futures trading provides stronger price transparency, regulation, and contract standardization, making it ideal for traders who want structured markets and risk control.

-• Forex trading provides greater flexibility in position duration and accessibility but comes with decentralized pricing and higher leverage risks.
+• Forex (CFD) trading offers flexibility in position duration, higher leverage, and easier accessibility, but carries more decentralized risks.

 Forex vs. Futures Instrument Names